Definitions and Disclaimer

 Ambush marketing can be intentional – a tactic used by unscrupulous businesses to exploit the goodwill of the Olympic Brand – or inadvertent.
-Either way, ambush marketing is unfair because it allows the ambush marketer to benefit from an association with the Olympic Brand without providing any financial support for Canadian Olympic athletes.
+Either way, ambush marketing is unfair because it allows the ambush marketer to benefit from an association with the Olympic Brand without providing financial support for the Olympic Movement.

 Non-Olympic Rights Holder

 Any organization that does not have an official relationship with the Olympic Movement has no right to associate with the Olympic Brand.
-Non-Olympic Rights Holders cannot create or imply an association to the Olympic Games, Movements or Canadian Olympic Team.
+Non-Olympic Rights Holders cannot create or imply an association to the Olympic Games, Olympic Movement or Canadian Olympic Team.

 Canadian Olympic Committee Marks (consisting of wordmarks and logos) are protected by Section 9 Official Marks status under the Trademarks Act and have also been offered special protection under the Olympic and Paralympic Marks Act.
 For a detailed account of Canadian Olympic Committee (nee Canadian Olympic Association) Marks, please visit the Canadian Trade-marks Database.
 The following provides an example of protected Olympic Marks in Canada.